laurells/happy_path/README.md

   - Checks for missing values, outliers (e.g., negative energy, implausible temps), data freshness, and duplicates
   - Generates both JSON (`reports/quality_*.json`) and human-readable TXT reports
   - Outliers and missing values are filtered in the dashboard visualizations
+- **Automation & Monitoring:**
+  - Windows Task Scheduler integration for daily automated runs
+  - Comprehensive logging with timestamps and exit codes
+  - Monitoring scripts to check pipeline status and data freshness
+  - Configurable schedules and error handling for production environments

 ## Streamlit Dashboard
 - **Run the dashboard:**